2023-2024 Scholarship Information

 You will follow the link below to submit your application:

 Please follow the link below to submit your recommendation:

-The department of journalism offers several scholarships for declared journalism pre-majors and majors.
-The department offers one scholarship for incoming freshmen: The Pete Steffens Native American Scholarship (see below).
+The Department of Journalism offers several scholarships for declared journalism pre-majors and majors.
+The department offers one scholarship for incoming freshmen: The Pete Steffens Native American Scholarship.
 Also the Western Scholarship Center has a complete listing of university scholarships, including some available to entering students.

 Scholarships will be awarded on the basis of academic achievement, evidence of ability to contribute to the advancement of the field of communications, and, in most cases, financial need.
 Faculty members will select the top candidates from the written applications.

 AAJA offers a number of scholarships to journalism students, visit their scholarships page for more information.

 BABCOCK MEMORIAL SCHOLARSHIP

 CALEB LAINE HUISINGH TRUTH IN JOURNALISM SCHOLARSHIP